particle-iot/docs/src/content/support/particle-tools-faq/jtag.md

 ![ST-LINK/V2](/assets/images/jtag-01stlink.jpg)

-It can only be used with Gen 1 (Core) and Gen 2 (Photon, P1, Electron, and E Series) devices, not with Gen 3 devices (Argon, Boron, Xenon).
+It can only be used with Gen 1 (Core) and Gen 2 (Photon, P1, Electron, and E Series) devices, not with Gen 3 devices (Argon, Boron).

 ### ST-LINK/V2 Mini SWD